yaparnehir/Predicting_Happiness/README.md

 ![Google_link](https://docs.google.com/presentation/d/1-ca_PUA9_yF3YS97lGx-sEBI-_E_apEggxzTPLh5tYU/edit?usp=sharing](https://docs.google.com/presentation/d/1-ca_PUA9_yF3YS97lGx-sEBI-_E_apEggxzTPLh5tYU/edit?usp=sharing)

 ## Topic
-> According to employment and income dataset, what is the correlation between happiness and economical factors ?
-Which factors has more affect on the topic ?
+> According to **World Happiness Report, 2021** and **World Bank** dataset, what is the correlation between happiness with economical and social factors ?
+Which features has more affect on the happiness?

 ### Description of the source data